ede-n/demo/README.md

 # Demo

-Demonstrates the creation of AWS networking and a deployment strategies.
+Demonstrates the creation of AWS networking and deployment strategies.

 ## Setup